 The below letter was sent by Rome to Fr.
 Philip on July 24, 2009.
 The letter stipulates that "each of the faithful ALWAYS has the right to receive Holy Communion on the tongue" and that it is NOT licit to deny Holy Communion to any of Christ's faithful who are not impeded from receiving the Holy Eucharist.
 Of course, there was no Coronavirus Pandemic in 2009, but ALWAYS covers every time and every circumstance.

 FORMED: The Catholic Faith on Demand

 St. Therese Church has purchased a subscription to the Catholic media website, FORMED.ORG, and is making it available to ALL our parishioners!
 Discover all the best Catholic content in one place: Entertaining movies, enlightening programs, inspiring talks, audio dramas, and a great selection of popular e-books--all just a link away!
 To register, click on the image below.
-Simply enter your name, your email address, a password, and your zip code--and get started enjoying all they have to offer!
+Simply enter your name, your email address, and your zip code--and get started enjoying all they have to offer!

 BRIGITTINE CARMELITE ROSARY